 Efficient filtration is always an advantage, and we like that this one includes a HEPA system.
 It adds to how useful this model is inside your home.
 You can clean ash and clear the air of any lingering impurities at the same time.

 Such impurities might aggravate allergies or sensitivities.
-So this is a wonderful feature if you have pets around your home that may be contributing to flares in allergies (8).
+So this is an outstanding feature if you have pets around your home that may be contributing to flares in allergies (2).

-As an extra precaution against ash spilling everywhere in your home, this hose locks onto the vacuum.
+This hose locks onto the vacuum as an extra precaution against ash spilling everywhere in your home.
 It’s a small safeguard that goes a long way.
 You could spare yourself avoidable accidents if you utilize this feature.

 A few customers say that the canister fills quickly and that clogging is expected.
 This shouldn’t be a problem if you don’t need heavy-duty work.
 You can also solve this issue with regular maintenance.